 The International Association of Customs Museums (IACM) is an informal international network of museums who work together to share ideas.
 The aim is to promote best practice within museums who deal with the challenging issues related to Customs and Revenue.

 Members receive two newsletters per year, edited by a retired officer and circulated by the museum.
-Each one contains many fascinating stories about events and the life working for HM Customs & Excise.
-A newsletter can be downloaded below.
+Each one contains many fascinating stories about events and the life working for HM Customs and Excise.